Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 For this testing, we utilize Siemens NX12 and Visual Studio 2019, if you are interested in the topic, we welcome your comments or suggestions, please leave a message at wjian88@gmail.com.
 Thank you.

-Wang Jian, 2024 Feb 17.
+Wang Jian, 2024 Feb 12.

 --------------------------------------

-The movie below shows step 2.1~2.5 mentioned above:
+The movie below shows steps 2.1~2.5 mentioned above:
 [![Create points on face with NX OPEN](https://img.youtube.com/vi/v9PnJA1PkYM/0.jpg)](https://www.youtube.com/watch?v=v9PnJA1PkYM)